Sage-Bionetworks/syndccutils/docs/README.md

 * Create a synapse project from a template
 * Invite members to a team
 * Impose an annotation schema
+* Checking permissions of files in your project
+* Getting publication information from grants

 ### More information
 Link out to other documentation efforts here!